mattermost/docs/source/deployment/advanced-permissions.rst

 - Team Admins: permissions granted apply to all Team Admins, in all teams.
 - Channel Admins: permissions granted apply to all Channel Admins in all channels, in all teams.
-- All members: permissions granted apply to all members, including Admins, in all channels, in all teams.
+- All Members: permissions granted apply to all members, including Admins, in all channels, in all teams.

 To override the System Scheme default permissions in a specific team, you must set up a Team Override Scheme.

+**System Scheme Interface**

+Interface for editing permissions in the System Scheme, with panels for All members, Channel Admins, Team Admins and System Admins.
+Available in System Console > Advanced Permissions > System Scheme:

 .. image:: ../images/system-scheme.png